Non-Expansive Fuzzy Coalgebraic Logic: Polynomially Space-Bounded Logics

-\begin{defn} \begin{enumerate}[wide] \item A one-step rectangular logic $\mathcal{L}$ is \emph{exponentially branching} if for any $n \in \mathbb{N}$ there is an at most exponential bound $\tilde{n}$ in $n$ (only dependent on $n$) such that for any tableau sequent $\Gamma$ over one-step formulas $L \subseteq \Lambda(V)$ with $\lvert L \rvert = n$ there is a modal tableau rule with at most $\tilde{n}$ conclusions. \item When we, from here on, refer to a modal tableau rule in an exponentially branching logic $\mathcal{L}$, we only refer to modal tableau rules where the upper bound on the number of conclusions holds and the conclusions obey the upper bound on the number of tableau sequents. \end{enumerate} \end{defn}
+\begin{definition} A one-step rectangular logic $\mathcal{L}$ is \emph{exponentially branching} if there is an exponential function $f^\mathcal{L} : \mathbb{N} \rightarrow \mathbb{N}$, such that for any tableau sequent $\Gamma$ over one-step formulas $L \subseteq \Lambda(V)$, the modal tableau rule has at most $f^\mathcal{L}(\lvert L \rvert)$ conclusions. \end{definition} When we, from here on, refer to a modal tableau rule in an exponentially branching logic $\mathcal{L}$, we refer to the modal tableau rules produced by the rule scheme, i.e. modal tableau rules where the upper bound on the number of conclusions holds, and the conclusions obey the upper bound on the number of tableau sequents.

-\begin{example} Non-expansive fuzzy $\ALC$ is trivially exponentially branching, as there is a modal tableau rule for each $\Gamma$ where the set of conclusions is always just a singleton. \end{example}
+\begin{example} Non-expansive fuzzy $\ALC$ is trivially exponentially branching, as there is a rule scheme specifying for each $\Gamma$ a modal tableau rule where the set of conclusions is always just a singleton. \end{example}